-- The Audit Committee, at least annually, evaluates all existing relationships between the external auditor and PLDT, including audit partner relationships that might affect the external auditor's ability to act objectively.
-Such matters are discussed and clarified with the external auditor prior to appointment/re-appointment. - The Audit Committee, at least annually, requests and evaluates: - a.
-Information from the external auditor regarding its policies and procedures for maintaining independence. - b.
-Confirmation in the engagement letter that the external auditor's performance of the work will not impair independence - External auditor's required communications to the Audit Committee include a formal statement delineating all relationships between the external auditor and the Company (Statement as to Independence) as required by the prevailing applicable Independence Standards, among others.
+• The Audit Committee, at least annually, evaluates all existing relationships between the external auditor and PLDT, including audit partner relationships that might affect the external auditor's ability to act objectively.
+Such matters are discussed and clarified with the external auditor prior to appointment/re-appointment.

+• The Audit Committee, at least annually, requests and evaluates:

+a.
+Information from the external auditor regarding its policies and procedures for maintaining independence.

+b.
+Confirmation in the engagement letter that the external auditor's performance of the work will not impair independence

-interest transaction cannot be avoided, the conflicted person is required to submit a written disclosure of such conflict to a designated approving authority in order to ensure the transparency in such transaction.
+External auditor's required communications to the Audit Committee include a formal statement delineating all relationships between the external auditor and the Company (Statement as to Independence) as required by the prevailing applicable Independence Standards, among others.
+The Conflict of Interest Policy protects the integrity of the Company's business transactions with all entities that it deals with.
+The policy provides that transactions which are or may have the potential of being deemed as Conflict of Interest transactions are discouraged and must be avoided.
+If such a conflict of interest transaction cannot be avoided, the conflicted person is required to submit a written disclosure of such conflict to a designated approving authority in order to ensure the transparency in such transaction.
 Secondly, the conflicted person is required to inhibit himself/herself from being involved at any stage of the transactional flow.
 Finally, the conflicted person is required to secure approvals from the designated approving authority in order that appropriate safeguards are put in place.